 I'd love to hear from you.

 What's one question you'd ask a marriage therapist?
-What's the hardest part of your marriage right now?
+What's the biggest challenge in your relationship right now?

 Share in the comments below.
 Your story might help someone else.